 This post may contain affiliate links, view our disclosure.

-Salad Shirazi is a Persian chopped vegetable salad mainly comprised of tomato, cucumber, and onion with a tangy lime juice and olive oil dressing.
-It takes just 20 minutes to throw together and pairs well with just about anything!
+Salad Shirazi is a beautiful Persian chopped vegetable salad mainly comprised of tomato, cucumber, and onion with a tangy olive oil dressing.
+It takes just 20 minutes to make, and pairs well with just about anything!

 When I lived in Syria, my ex-mother-in-law taught me how to make this easy chopped salad.
 It serves as both a condiment and a side dish all over the Middle East.

 Making grilled kebabs?
-This is the perfect side dish.
+Shirazi salad is the perfect side dish.

 How about biryani, maqluba, or another rice dish?
-Chop up a few veggies because this salad is great with it.
+Chop up a few veggies because this salad is great with rice.

-If you’re in the mood for a sandwich, some type of curry, or are putting together a mezze platter (or Arabic breakfast, which is frequently served mezze-style), take 10 minutes to prep Shirazi Salad.
+If you’re in the mood for a sandwich, some type of curry, or are putting together a mezze platter (or Arabic breakfast, which is frequently served mezze-style), take a few minutes to whip up this salad.

 With a refreshing mix of fresh vegetables in a bright, tangy dressing, you can’t go wrong with this all-purpose salad!